 Why is Bitcoin so Special?

 Unlike fiat currency, Bitcoin is also a deflationary currency.
-Fiat currency is being printed all the time, which gradually reduces its value, whereas there will only ever be 21 million Bitcoin minted, with the last slated to be mined around the year 2140, a cap that will act in its favor in terms of price as time passes.
+Fiat currency is being printed all the time which gradually reduces its value, whereas there will only ever be 21 million bitcoin mined, with the last slated to be mined around the year 2140, a cap that will act in its favor in terms of price as time passes.
 Bitcoin is also more secure, not having central servers that can be hacked.
 While someone can hack a bank’s database, or even break into their vault, no one can hack the Bitcoin blockchain.

-The fact that within ten years a borderless, self-sustainable, and openly viewable financial ecosystem has been created and has grown to be valued at many billions of dollars is incredible.
+The fact that a borderless, self-sustainable, and openly viewable financial ecosystem has been created and has grown to be valued at over a trillion dollars is incredible.
 It proves that we don’t need banks or governments to have a well-functioning financial system.